theotherstevenc/react-reader-view/readme.md

 ### `popup.jsx`

 Generates the UI, handles actions, and manages state/storage.
 It's converted to `popup.js` and copied into `dist/` during the build process.

+### `persistReaderView.jsx`

+Experimental feature intended to persist the reader view settings while navigating between emails in the inbox.
+It's converted to `persistReaderView.js` and copied into `dist/` during the build process.
+It is excluded from being injected into `popup.html` by default.

 ### `popup.html`